cyberFund/golosio_recommendation_model/README.md

 +-- sync
    +-- comments.py - Synchronizing MongoDB with Golos node
 +-- model
+   +-- utils.py - Helpers for preprocessing, processes regulation and etc.
    +-- ann.py - Process of finding similar posts
    +-- lda.py - Process of finding LDA topics for each post +-- doc2vec.py - Process of finding doc2vec vectors for each post